 Why aren’t more therapists and psychologists out doing this?

 Since Freud psychology has focused primarily on what happens inside people—in other words “psychic reality.”
 Even family members are referred to as “internal objects.”
-Therapists like to think that treating someone for an hour a week is all one need do, even though global warming or mass extinctions won’t be discussed except as symbols for the client’s inner chaos.
+Some therapists like to think that treating someone for an hour a week is all one need do, even though global warming or mass extinctions won’t be discussed except as symbols for the client’s inner chaos.
 There is not a shred of research evidence that working with clients has any positive impact on ecological integrity at all.
 In short, mainstream psychology is ideologically incapable of rising above its role of adjusting clients to the status quo.
-It’s too busy convincing them that their alienation, outrage, and despair are purely internal matters.
+It’s too busy telling them that their alienation, outrage, and despair are purely internal matters.
 The psychology industry as it now perpetuates itself depends financially on convincing people of that.

 Didn’t behaviorism focus on the environment?